dapper91/pjrpc/docs/source/pjrpc/quickstart.rst

 Client requests
 _______________

-The way of using ``pjrpc`` clients is very simple and intuitive.
+``pjrpc`` client interface is very simple and intuitive.
 Methods may be called by name, using proxy object or by sending handmade :py:class:`pjrpc.common.Request` class object.
 Notification requests can be made using :py:meth:`pjrpc.client.AbstractClient.notify` method or by sending a :py:class:`pjrpc.common.Request` object without id.